What Options are Available when Affording Drug and Alcohol Treatment?

-There are some patients who are fortunate enough to have insurance, whether it is from their spouse, their parents or in rare situations, themselves.
-We have seen more young adults who are able to seek treatment thanks to the Under the Affordable Care Act, where parents can insure their children until they are the age of 26.
+There are some patients who are fortunate enough to have insurance, whether it is from their spouse, their parents, or in rare situations, themselves.
+We have seen more young adults who are able to seek treatment thanks to Under the Affordable Care Act, where parents can ensure their children until they are the age of 26.
 Obviously, having insurance opens up more possibilities, but there are still factors to be aware of.

 If you have insurance, the first call you should make is to your insurance company.
 They can tell you what type of treatment your plan covers.
 Some insurance policies cover all types of residential drug treatment, whether it is inpatient or outpatient, luxury or traditional.
 However, this is rare.